“Coming together is a beginning, staying together is progress, and working together is success.”

 5. Share Your Preferred Industry Resources

 There are hundreds of publications, associations and societies that serve as available resources for industry information.
 By sharing your preferred intelligence sources, your research partner will be able to link your results to the industry trends that are most relevant and credible to your organization.

-Being open to developing inclusive partnerships will help you get the most out of your research investment.
+Being open to developing inclusive partnerships will help you get the most out of your marketing research investment.
 In return, your research partners will be in a better position to provide constructive, on-point consultations, along with the most meaningful research findings possible.